NaN-Intelligence/nan-intelligence.github.io/_posts/2024-11-19-Diet-GPT-part-2.md

+---
+title: "Building a Calorie Estimator with GPT-4: A Step-by-Step Guide"
+date: 2024-11-19 00:00:00
+description: Learn how to build an AI-powered calorie estimator using GPT-4's image analysis capabilities to automatically estimate calories from meal photos.
+featured_image: /assets/img/pages/gpt_part2.jpg
+author: Aladdin Persson
+---

 # Building a Calorie Estimator with GPT-4: A Step-by-Step Guide

 Welcome to the second post in the **DiGPT** series!
 In this post, we’ll dive into the actual process of building a calorie estimator using GPT-4.
 If you missed the first post, don’t worry—you can still follow along as we’ll be building this project iteratively.
 We’ll start with something simple and gradually add more functionality over time.